Delivery up orders in employee competition claims and confidentiality claims

 When to apply

 Delivery up orders, search orders and freezing orders are normally sought as an interim remedy, as there is usually a great deal of urgency involved for the employer.
 Delay in applying for such orders may result in the permanent loss or destruction of the items concerned.
-An order for delivery up is usually perceived as a less aggressive type of remedy than a search order.
+An order for delivery up is usually perceived as an alternative, less

 Powered by Lexis+®